cortex-lab/KiloSort/readme.txt

 Kilosort provides a results file called "rez", where the first column of rez.st3 are the spike times and the second column are the cluster identities.

 However, the best way to use this software is together with Phy (https://github.com/kwikteam/phy), which provides a manual clustering interface for refining the results of the algorithm.
+*** NOTE that you need to use a special branch of Phy with Kilosort.
+Instructions in Docs/phy_installation_with_templates.txt ***

 You also need to install npy-matlab (https://github.com/kwikteam/npy-matlab), to provide read/write functions from Matlab to Python, because Phy is written in Python.